Glossary of Banking Terms

 Universal Banking – A banking system that offers a wide range of banking and financial services compared to traditional banking institutions.

 Usury – Loaning money at exorbitant interest rates.
-Some countries have legislation to protect borrowers from abusive lenders.

 Virtual Card – A digital version of your payment card which is stored in the digital wallet.